peymanx/paddle-mario-game/README.md

 # Paddle Mario
-This is my second game...
-Pico8 is reallllly fun

-Bunch of cool levels 😎
-This game I'd so generous.
-No limit for bonuses
-Almost 10 different powers and actions
+Almost 10 different POWER UPs and actions
 Simple enough to pass levels
+Hopefully this game is generous 🙏
+There are also hidden puzzles and you should find it every level (save the Mario)

 Are you ready for it ??